Dabz/ccloudexporter/README.md

-# Important information

-The exporter has been upgraded to leverage the V2 of the Metrics API.
-In the V2, `cluster_id` labels has been renamed `kafka_id`.
-Upgrading to the latest version of the exporter will certainly break your dashboard.
-You need to rename `cluster_id` to `kafka_id` in your dashboards.

 # Prometheus exporter for Confluent Cloud Metrics API

 A simple prometheus exporter that can be used to extract metrics from [Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html).